rphamdepaul/csc299-project/finalversion/tests.md

 ### Test Cases
 1. **Add and Get Note**: Verify that a note can be added and retrieved correctly.
+   - Ensures unique titles and sanitizes input.
-2. **Add Duplicate Note**: Ensure adding a note with an existing ID raises an error.
+2. **Add Duplicate Note**: Ensure adding a note with an existing title raises an error.
-3. **List Notes**: Check that all note IDs are listed correctly.
+3. **List Notes**: Check that all note objects are listed correctly with their details.
-4. **Search Notes**: Confirm that notes matching a query are returned.
+4. **Search Notes**: Confirm that notes matching a query in title or content are returned.
 5. **Delete Note**: Validate that a note can be deleted.
 6. **Delete Nonexistent Note**: Ensure deleting a nonexistent note raises an error.